 Where: 921 Harvest Lane PR NE Richland, WA

 And finally, we have to cap the list with one of the largest apple orchards in western Washington.
-And if you’re wondering, you’ll be looking at about 25,000 trees.
-So you’ll have a whole lot of tasty trees to pick from.
+If you’re wondering, you’ll be looking at about 25,000 trees.
+So you’ll have a whole lot of tasty goodness to pick from.